dr-jts/crunchyblog/pg-svg/index.md

 # Creating Maps with PostGIS and `pg-svg`

 One of the most informative things to do with geospatial data is to visualize it on a map.  *Comment about how PostGIS data is generally just data* There are many ways of doing this.
-Data can be rendering to a raster image using a map server like GeoServer or MapServer; the raw data can be shipped to a Web browser and rendered using a library such as OpenLayers or Leaflet; or a client GIS application such as QGIS can connect to the database and create richly-styled maps from the data.
+Data can be rendering to a raster image using a web map server like [GeoServer](https://geoserver.org/) or [MapServer](https://mapserver.org/); the raw data can be shipped to a Web browser and rendered using a library such as [OpenLayers](https://openlayers.org/) or [Leaflet](https://leafletjs.com/); or a client GIS application such as [QGIS](https://qgis.org) can connect to the database and create richly-styled maps from spatial queries.

 - For another option for database-generated maps, see this PostGIS Day 2022 [presentation](https://www.youtube.com/watch?v=5Zg8j9X2f-Y) showing how to define and render bitmap images.

 This post presents a way to generate maps entirely within the database, with no external application required.

+## SVG for the win

-This is done by using the SVG (Scalable Vector Graphics) format, which is widely supported by web browsers and other tools.
-Generating SVG can be complex, but a PL/pgSQL library called `pg-svg` makes it easy.
+This is done by using the powerful [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG) format.
+SVG is widely supported by web browsers and other tools.
+Generating SVG can be complex, but the PL/pgSQL library [`pg-svg`](https://github.com/dr-jts/pg_svg) makes it easy.
 The library provides a set of high-level functions which make it easy to convert PostGIS data into styled SVG documents.

 - discuss how SVG requires shapes, scaling, styling and optionally identifiers and CSS